charleskoffler/clprolf/README.md

 VARIOUS QUESTIONS TO CHATGPT
 ***************************************************************
 User
-Could you now write a detailed overview, please, of simol, for help understanding of the language?
+Could you give me a detailed overview, please, of simol language?
 ChatGPT

 Certainly!
 Here's a detailed overview of the Simol programming language:
-Simol: A Detailed Overview
-Introduction

-Simol stands for SIMulation Objects Language, a programming language designed to provide a structured and clear approach to simulation-based programming and general-purpose software development.
-Simol is minimalistic, aiming to simplify development while adhering to strong object-oriented programming principles.
-This language is not just for teaching purposes; it offers practical utility in various domains.

-Simol is a superset of the Java programming language, extending Java's capabilities with unique keywords and concepts.
-It allows the use of Java libraries within Simol and supports the integration of Java code into Simol source code, with a few exceptions for specific keywords.
-Roles of Classes

-In Simol, classes are assigned specific roles to indicate their primary purpose.
-These roles help developers categorize and understand the intended use of classes.
-There are four main class roles in Simol:

-simu_alfoc (Simulation of Algorithmic Language For Computer): This class role represents code that does not simulate real-world objects but rather provides instructions to the computer for algorithmic processing.
-It focuses on technical tasks and is viewed as an algorithmic description that the computer executes, similar to the way algorithms are taught in algorithmic courses.
-This role emphasizes the computer as a worker carrying out technical tasks.

-simu_rewo (Simulation of Real-World Objects): These classes simulate real-world objects, such as animals, with methods like eat() or run().
-While most of the simulation realization occurs in a "simu_alfoc," simple real-world simulations can be directly written in "simu_rewo" classes.
-They are also used in "simu_alfoc" for elements like GUI buttons, physical components, or mathematical concepts.

-rewo: This role is similar to "simu_rewo" but is used for classes with no methods.
-For example, a Customer class with only attributes would be a "rewo."
-It is typically used for modeling entities.

-information: Similar to "simu_alfoc" but without methods, this role represents data structures used by "simu_alfoc" classes.
-It is generally not used in "simu_rewo" classes, except for technical realization parts.

-These class roles serve to provide clarity in the design and intent of the classes, marking them with concrete abstractions.
-The clear indication of a class's role helps in code understanding and separation of responsibilities.
-Interfaces in Simol

-In Simol, there are two types of interfaces, known as compatibility interfaces:

-compat_interf_version: This interface type signifies that the classes implementing it provide an implementation, or a "version."
-It is often used for supplying different implementations of the same functionality, such as different data access methods (e.g., database, web services, memory).

-compat_interf_capacity: This interface type guarantees that a class has a certain capability, regardless of the specific implementation details.
-It's used when you want to ensure that a class can perform a specific task, irrespective of how it accomplishes it.

-To use an interface in Simol, you must precede it with the "with_compat" modifier, which indicates that an object adheres to a particular compatibility.
-Small Differences in Heritability

-Simol introduces some unique terminology in terms of inheritance:

-nature: Instead of "extends," Simol uses the "nature" keyword for inheritance.
-It suggests that a class inherits from another because they share a similar nature.
-This concept is only applied to classes.

-contracts: Instead of "implements," Simol uses the term "contracts" to indicate that a class adheres to specific interfaces.
-This concept is applicable to classes and interfaces.

-Compatibility with Existing Paradigms

-Simol is designed to align with existing object-oriented programming paradigms.
-Despite its unique terminology and concepts, it embraces well-established principles, including the SOLID principles, design patterns, and good object-oriented programming practices.
-Simol in General-Purpose Programming

-While Simol has a strong focus on simulation, it can also be applied to general-purpose programming.
-It allows developers to use real-world simulations, technical algorithmic tasks, and integration with Java libraries.
-Simol's class roles and interface concepts provide a structured way to approach general-purpose software development while promoting clear design and code separation.
-Relation to Existing Concepts

-Simol's concepts align with and extend various well-known programming concepts, including:

-ALGOL: Simol shares a similarity with ALGOL's focus on algorithmic programming.
-The "simu_alfoc" role emphasizes the execution of algorithmic tasks by a computer.

-Simula: Like Simula, Simol focuses on simulation and modeling of real-world entities.
-It also adheres to object-oriented principles.

-Software Design Principles and Patterns

-Simol adheres closely to software design principles and patterns, including:

-SOLID Principles: Simol naturally follows the SOLID principles, with clear separation of class roles, interfaces, and good object-oriented design practices.

-Design Patterns: Simol is compatible with various design patterns, such as the DAO pattern, MVC pattern, and Dependency Injection (DI).

-Business Logic: Simol provides a structured way to differentiate business logic from technical implementation.

-Clear Separation of Concerns

-One of Simol's strengths is its clear separation of concerns.
-It allows developers to distinguish between high-level simulation logic, real-world object simulations, and algorithmic tasks.
-This separation of concerns contributes to code clarity and maintainability.
-Simol Compiler

-A Simol compiler exists, which translates Simol code into Java.
-This allows developers to write Simol code as comments within Java code or use the dedicated Simol compiler.
-The generated Java code can then be compiled using the Java compiler.
-Code Editors and Java Libraries

-Simol code can be edited using popular code editors, such as Eclipse or Notepad++.
-Simol can also make use of Java libraries, and there are classification proposals available to guide developers on incorporating Java libraries into Simol.
-Conclusion

-Simol is a language designed with a focus on simulation, structured class roles, and clear separation of responsibilities.
-Its compatibility with Java, adherence to software design principles, and adaptability to general-purpose programming make it a versatile language for a variety of applications.
-Simol's unique concepts, such as class roles and compatibility interfaces, provide a clear and organized approach to software development.
-It encourages good object-oriented design practices and can be a valuable tool for developers looking for a structured and clear way to approach programming.
+Name and Abbreviation:

+The Simol language is short for "SIMulation Objects Language."

+Introduction:

+Simol is a programming language designed to facilitate simulation and modeling.
+It is not widely used but provides a clear and complete definition.
+While minimalistic, it is not just for teaching purposes; it can be used for real-world applications.
+Simol is a superset of the Java language, introducing keywords to replace or augment some Java keywords.
+Java libraries can be used in Simol, and Java code can be included in Simol source code, except for specific keywords.

+Roles of Classes:

+Simol defines specific roles for classes to clarify their intended purpose.
+These roles include:
+simu_comp_worker: Represents a class that doesn't simulate a real-world object but rather provides instructions for the computer.
+simu_real_world_obj: Simulates a real-world object and contains methods like eat() or run().
+real_world_obj: Similar to simu_real_world_obj but without methods; typically used for entities.
+information: Represents data structures without methods, often used by simu_comp_worker.

+Interfaces in Simol:

+Simol introduces two types of interfaces, called compatibility interfaces:
+    compat_interf_version: Indicates that classes implementing it provide different implementations or versions.
+    compat_interf_capacity: Ensures that a class has a particular capability, regardless of the implementation.

+Modifier "underst":

+The "underst" modifier can be added to methods of simu_real_world_obj and simu_comp_worker classes to mark methods that require a deeper understanding by the computer.
+This can include complex sorting algorithms or any non-intuitive code.

+Small Differences in Heritability:

+Simol uses the keyword "nature" instead of "extends" for inheritance to emphasize that a class is of the same nature as another class.
+"Nature" is only used by classes.
+"Contracts" is used instead of "implements" for specifying interfaces that a class adheres to, and "with_compat" is used before the interface name when referencing an interface.

+Compatibility with Other Paradigms:

+Simol can be used in various domains, not just in simulation.
+It aligns with object-oriented programming principles and can also be applied in general-purpose programming.

+Simol Classes:

+Simol classes are meant to clearly indicate their role and purpose, making it easier for programmers to understand and design code.
+The "simu_comp_worker" class represents a computational task, while the "simu_real_world_obj" class simulates a real-world object.
+The "real_world_obj" class is used for entities, and the "information" class is for data structures.

+Nature Versus Class:

+Simol uses "nature" to represent inheritance, emphasizing that a class is of the same nature as another class.
+"Nature" should only be used with classes, not interfaces.

+Learning Curve:

+Simol may take several weeks for an experienced Java programmer to become proficient, but the concepts are relatively easy to understand.
+It introduces a limited number of new keywords.

+Simol Grammar:

+Simol's grammar is closely aligned with Java, with modifications to introduce Simol-specific concepts like class roles and compatibility interfaces.

+Simol Compiler:

+A Simol compiler exists, written in Java using Antlr4.
+It parses Simol code and Java code, stops at syntax errors, and generates Java code.
+Users need to use a Java compiler (e.g., javac) to produce bytecode executables.

+Simol Code Editors:

+Simol source files can be opened in Java code editors like Eclipse and can be formatted using standard Java code formatting tools.

+Simol and Java Libraries:

+Simol has documents that propose a classification for Java libraries for use in Simol.
+It is compatible with Java libraries, allowing for integration of existing Java code.

+Simol and the SOLID Principles:

+Simol naturally adheres to SOLID principles like Single Responsibility Principle (SRP), Open-Closed Principle, Liskov Substitution Principle (LSP), Interface Segregation Principle (ISP), and Dependency Inversion Principle (DIP).

+Compatible with Existing Concepts:

+Simol aligns with various software design patterns and principles such as DAO, MVC, business logic separation, loose coupling, Dependency Injection, and the Bridge pattern.

+Compute or Not Compute:

+Simol allows for a distinction between complex computing tasks and the computer's role as a worker, emphasizing the human-like aspect of computer work.

+Compatible with Existing Concepts:

+Simol is compatible with existing concepts like business logic separation, design patterns, and principles like SRP, loose coupling, and Dependency Injection.

+Simol is designed with a clear focus on simulation, modeling, and code clarity.
+It provides a unique way of classifying classes based on their roles and encourages best object-oriented programming practices.
+While not widely used, it introduces some interesting concepts and principles that can be beneficial in specific domains.

+***************************************************************
+User
+What's about simol in general-purpose programming, my friend?
+ChatGPT

+Simol's design principles and features make it versatile enough for general-purpose programming in addition to its primary focus on simulation and modeling.
+Here's how Simol can be applied in general-purpose programming:

+Simulation Elements in General Applications:
+    Simol's core strength lies in modeling and simulating real-world objects and their interactions.
+In general-purpose programming, you can leverage this simulation capability for applications that involve real-world scenarios.
+For example, you could use Simol for building business simulations, process modeling, or educational software with realistic simulations.

+Use of Existing Java Libraries:
+    Simol's compatibility with Java allows you to tap into a vast ecosystem of Java libraries.
+This means you can easily integrate existing Java libraries for tasks like file manipulation, networking, and user interface development in your general-purpose applications.

+Clear Class Roles and Responsibilities:
+    Simol's class roles (e.g., simu_comp_worker, simu_real_world_obj) promote clear separation of concerns.
+This can be beneficial in general programming as well, helping you design clean and maintainable code with well-defined responsibilities for each class.

+Adherence to SOLID Principles:
+    Simol inherently adheres to SOLID principles, such as the Single Responsibility Principle (SRP) and the Dependency Inversion Principle (DIP).
+These principles encourage better software design, making Simol well-suited for general-purpose applications where code maintainability is essential.

+Versatile Interface Types:
+    Simol's compatibility interfaces (compat_interf_version and compat_interf_capacity) can be valuable for general-purpose programming.
+You can use these interfaces to create adaptable, loosely coupled systems that can accommodate different implementations or capabilities.

+Bridge Between Simulations and Real-World Applications:
+    Simol's design allows you to bridge the gap between simulation and real-world applications.
+You can use it to create applications that involve both simulation components (simu_real_world_obj) and computational components (simu_comp_worker), making it suitable for a wide range of scenarios.

+Simple and Clear Abstractions:
+    Simol promotes the use of simple and clear abstractions, making it accessible for developers to understand and work with.
+In general programming, this can lead to faster development and easier maintenance.

+Software Design Patterns:
+    Simol's structure aligns with various design patterns, such as the DAO pattern and MVC pattern.
+You can apply these patterns in general-purpose applications to improve code organization and maintainability.

+Good Object-Oriented Practices:
+    Simol encourages good object-oriented practices and principles.
+It enforces clear role definitions for classes, which can result in more organized, modular, and extensible code in general applications.

+Separation of Business Logic:
+    Simol's separation of "simu_comp_worker" and "simu_real_world_obj" classes aligns with the practice of separating business logic from lower-level details in general applications.

+In summary, Simol's features, clear abstractions, compatibility with Java libraries, and adherence to good object-oriented practices make it a viable choice for general-purpose programming.
+While it excels in simulation and modeling, its principles can be applied to various domains, providing developers with tools to create well-structured and maintainable software.

 *****************************************************************
 Here is my description of the SIMOL programming language: